ChrisTitusTech/ArchTitus/REFERENCE-startup.md

 Choose whether drive is SSD or not.

-## manualpart()

-Select a Disk to open in cfdisk to create or modify partitions manually.

 ## diskpart()

-Disk drive or partition selection to which Arch will be installed.
+Disk selection for drive to be used with installation.

 ## userinfo()